patricklemmer/chat-app/README.md

 <!-- User stories -->
 ## User stories

-- As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.
+- As a new user, I want to be able to easily enter a chat room so I can quickly start talking to my friends and family.
+- As a user, I want to be able to send messages to my friends and family members to exchange the latest news.
+- As a user, I want to send images to my friends to show them what I’m currently doing.
+- As a user, I want to share my location with my friends to show them where I am.

-- As a user, I want to be able to create a profile so I can save data about my favorite movies.
+- As a user, I want to be able to read my messages offline so I can reread conversations at any time.
+- As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

 <p align="right">(<a href="#top">back to top</a>)</p>